Rvhoyos/QuackedSMP/README.md

 - **Anti-Evasion**: Detects "leet speak", separators, and repeated characters.
 - **Whitelist**: Prevents false positives.
 - **Periodic Messages**: Broadcast automated announcements.
+> Default lists are provided by default for you.

 **Commands (OP Only):**
 - `/chatfilter add <word>`: Add word to blocklist.